 Dr. Eric Paulson is a professor in the Graduate Program in Developmental Education in the College of Education at Texas State and is the director of the proposed doctoral program in developmental education.
-Prior to his current position, he was associate professor in the Graduate Program in Literacy Education at the University of Cincinnati, and coordinator of the Graduate Certificate in Postsecondary Literacy Instruction.
-In addition, he also served as the
+Prior to his current position, he was associate professor in the Graduate Program in Literacy Education at the University of Cincinnati, and coordinator of the

-Director of Graduate Studies for the School of Education, overseeing several masters and doctoral degrees in a variety of areas of education.
+Graduate Certificate in Postsecondary Literacy Instruction.
+In addition, he also served as the Director of Graduate Studies for the School of Education, overseeing several masters and doctoral degrees in a variety of areas of education.
 In that position, he developed program- and school-level graduate policies and implemented those as well as Graduate College policies, and administered annual graduate assistantship and graduate tuition scholarship budgets totaling \$2,471,000.
 Prior to his work in graduate education, Dr. Paulson taught in the developmental reading programs of Pima Community College in Arizona, and the 2-year University College in Ohio.
 In University College he served as the program coordinator for the Reading & Critical Thinking Program.
+He has taught English as a Second Language to adult learners in South Korea, Mexico, and three states in the United States in a variety of institutions including community colleges, 4-year colleges, Intensive English Programs and institutes, and community volunteer organizations.

-The principal theme of Dr. Paulson's research over the last decade has been college transitional readers' experiences of texts, reading, and developmental reading instruction, and has utilized a variety of research tools applied both qualitatively and quantitatively within a social-constructivist framework.
-He developed an approach to examining readers' nondeliberate responses to texts, and the reading process in general, which involves a juxtaposition of eye movement analysis and miscue analysis.
+The principal theme of Dr. Paulson's research over the last decade has been college/adult readers' experiences of texts, reading, and developmental reading instruction, and has utilized a variety of research tools applied both qualitatively and quantitatively within a socialconstructivist framework.
+He developed an approach to examining readers' non-deliberate responses to texts, and the reading process in general, which involves a juxtaposition of eye movement analysis and miscue analysis.
 He described this in an early book and has used this research approach for theory building, examining developmental reading assessment claims, and evaluating hidden aspects of the ubiquitous college classroom activity of peer-reviewing.
-Recent moves to investigate student responses to developmental reading contexts have seen Dr. Paulson's use of metaphor analysis increase), including in contributions to methodological aspects of that research tool.
+Recently, Dr. Paulson's use of metaphor analysis to study student responses to developmental reading contexts has grown substantially, along with methodological developments in how to conduct metaphor analyses.
 Literature-based theory building has been a useful addition to these empirical research studies, including in expanding aspects of literacy theory and focusing on postsecondary literacy specifically.
-Dr. Paulson maintains an active research agenda and in the last ten years has published three books, numerous research articles in first-tier journals in the literacy and developmental education fields (including Reading Research Quarterly, Research in Evaluation of the Comprehensive Student Success Program the Teaching of English, Journal of Adolescent & Adult Education, Journal of Developmental Education, Journal of College Reading & Learning), and given dozens of conference presentations.
-Dr. Paulson is qualified to serve as co-principal investigator and will devote 25% of his time to this grant.
+Dr. Paulson maintains an active research agenda and in the last ten years has published three books, numerous research articles in first-tier journals in the literacy and developmental education fields (including Reading Research Quarterly, Research in the Teaching of English, Journal of Adolescent & Adult Education, Journal of Developmental Education, Journal of College Reading & Learning), and given dozens of conference presentations.
+Dr. Paulson is qualified to serve as principal investigator and will devote 25% of his time to this grant.